ipekdursun/Opt-maint-population-heterogen/README.md

 Inside of this repository you can find:

 - *The code to generate optimal age-based policies under given parameter.*
+- Disclaimer: Please use the code for your own risk.
+The code does not guarantee any security or reliability.
+It is shared only for the information.

 ## Content of Repository